 Should you buy the AKG K371?

 Yes, the AKG K371 headphones provide a fabulous bang for your buck.
 Anyone interested in high-fidelity audio should consider these.
 AKG proves you needn’t spend hundreds or even thousands of dollars to get high-quality, reference audio.
+Plus, now that the headphones have been on the market for a couple of years, you can frequently find them on sale for an even better value.
 Sure, there are even “flatter” responses available but, again, that requires a more forgiving budget and potentially more hardware like an amplifier.
 The AKG K371 isn’t perfect but, boy, are they close.

 How do the AKG K371 compare to other headphones?